How to Choose the Right Newborn Photographer for Your Family

 An example of a newborn photo with props

-A baby shot with props from my studio Newborn Deluxe Session.
+A baby shot with props from a Newborn Deluxe Session in my studio.

-6. Make Sure You Understand the Photographer’s Privacy Policy and How they Intend to Use the Photos from Your Session
+6. Make Sure You Understand the Privacy Policy and Image-Use Terms

 How I do it: